GastonZalba/ol-wfst/README.md

 #### beforeInsertFeature

-Triggered before insert new features to the Geoserver.
+Triggered before inserting new features to the Geoserver.
 Use this to insert custom properties, modify the feature, etc.

 ##### Parameters